javascript-tutorial/en.javascript.info/1-js/02-first-steps/15-function-expressions-arrows/article.md

 - Function Expressions are created when the execution flow reaches them.

-In most cases when we need to declare a function, Function Declaration is preferable, because it is visible prior to the declaration itself.
-That gives us more flexibility in code organization.
-And is usually more readable.
+In most cases when we need to declare a function, a Function Declaration is preferable, because it is visible prior to the declaration itself.
+That gives us more flexibility in code organization, and is usually more readable.

-So we should use Function Expression only when Function Declaration does not fit the task.
-We've seen a couple of examples of that in the chapter, and will see more in the future.
+So we should use a Function Expression only when a Function Declaration is not fit for the task.
+We've seen a couple of examples of that in this chapter, and will see more in the future.

 Arrow functions are handy for one-liners.
 They come in two flavors: